dydxprotocol/v4-documentation/pages/governance/slashing_a_validator.md

 Below is an example proposal JSON file to propose a slashing a validator's total bonded tokens (= total stake, which includes both user delegated and self-delegated) by 0.2 at block height 5000.
 In other words:
 * assuming that the proposal passes governance vote
 * assuming that the validator has 1000 total bonded tokens at height 5000
-* once the proposal is passed, the validator will lose 2000 tokens
+* once the proposal is passed, the validator will lose 200 tokens
-* if there are unbonding undelegations and redelegations since height 5000, they will lose 0.2 of their stake, and the remaining 2000 will be taken from the validator
+* if there are unbonding undelegations and redelegations since height 5000, they will lose 0.2 of their stake, and the remaining will be taken from the validator for a total of 200 tokens lost
 ```json
 {
     "title": "Slash a validator",